aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-plain-text-txt-format/_index.md

 ﻿---
-title: Load in the Plain Text (.TXT) Format – Aspose.Words for .NET
+title: Load in the Plain Text (.TXT) Format
+second_title: Aspose.Words for .NET
 articleTitle: Load in the Plain Text (.TXT) Format
 linktitle: Load in the Plain Text (.TXT) Format
 description: "Import TXT document using various load options in C#."